iggyvolz/phpsfml/README.md

 ### System
 Done!

 Thread support is... ah heck it segfaults instantly (as I expected).
 Might come back and debug this at some point but the code is all there if you want to try.
+Probably best to stick with single-threading for now or try parallel.

 ### Window
-Started on this one.
-We can make a window!!!
+Done!

+Definitely needs a lot of testing, probably made some typos here.

 ## Status
-Per-Header status (14/69):
+Per-Header status (23/69):
 - [ ] Network/IpAddress.h (15 SLOC)
 - [ ] Network/SocketStatus.h (8 SLOC)
 - [ ] Network/SocketSelector.h (14 SLOC)